ChemNLP: A Natural Language Processing based Library for Materials Chemistry Text Data: Methods

-We use JARVIS-Tools to obtain the arXiv dataset \cite{choudhary2020joint} (\url{https://jarvis-tools.readthedocs.io/en/master/databases.html}).
-ArXiv is a collaboratively funded, community-supported resource and maintained and operated by Cornell University.
-Originally this dataset was obtained from the Kaggle competition dataset and then converted into JARVIS-Tools data format.
-The JARVIS-Tools provides scripts and workflows for running and analyzing various simulations.
-In the present version, the arXiv has 1796911 pre-print articles collected over 34 years, hosting literature from scientific fields including Physics, Mathematics, and Computer Science.
-Each pre-print in arXiv contains text, figures, authors, citations, categories, and other metadata which are of immense importance for NLP applications.
-These metadata are entered by users while uploading their manuscripts in arXiv.
-We use Pandas, NumPy, Matplotlib and Seaborn python libraries \cite{mckinney2012python} for initial analysis of the arXiv dataset.
 We visualize the frequency of one- and two-order n-grams using the WordCloud library \cite{mueller2018amueller}.
 Here, "n-" refers to consecutive words e.g. uni-grams (single words such as magnetic) and bi-grams (two consecutive words such as two-dimensional).

-We use ChemDataExtractor \cite{swain2016chemdataextractor} to identify chemical names from abstracts in condensed matter category articles.
-ChemDataExtractor is a toolkit for the automated extraction of chemical entities and their associated properties, measurements, and relationships from scientific documents that can be used to populate structured chemical databases.
-Using the chemical information, we develop a web-app using JARVIS-Tools and Configurable Data Curation System (CDCS) which is primarily based on Django-python and java-script libraries.
-The arXiv dataset consists of multiple materials classes, and it is beyond the scope of this work to analyze NLP applications for each material class.
-However, we analyze the superconducting material information in the dataset and compare with recently developed JARVIS-SuperconDB dataset \cite{choudhary2022designing} to identify new and common chemical formulae.
-Such analysis can be highly important and useful for materials discovery applications.
-Usually machine learning algorithms require fixed-length input numerical vectors for supervised as well as unsupervised learning tasks.
+Usually, machine learning algorithms require fixed-length input numerical vectors for supervised as well as unsupervised learning tasks.
 Some of the popular and simple method of feature extraction with text data are bag of words (BOW), term frequency-inverse document frequency (TF-IDF) and Word2Vec.
 We use TF-IDF in this work.
 TF-IDF is a numerical statistic that reflects importance of a word in a document.
 The TF-IDF value increases proportionally to the number of times a word appears in the document and is offset by the number of documents in the corpus that contain the word, which helps to adjust for the fact that some words appear more frequently in general.
 Term frequency (TF) indicates the significance of a particular term within the overall document.
 Term frequency, $TF(t,d)$, is the relative frequency of term $t$ within document $d$:

 where $f_{td}$ is the raw count of a term in a document, i.e., the number of times that term $t$ occurs in document $d$.
 The denominator is simply the total number of terms in document $d$.